 Debt is written off (partly or fully) when there is no realistic possibility of repayment of that debt.
 In general, when the Bank determines that the borrower does not have the assets, resources or sources of income that can generate sufficient cash flows to repay the debts that will be liquidated, however, the impaired financial assets may remain subject to follow-up in light of the Bank's actions to recover the amounts due.
-Impairment allowance is charged to debts that are amortized whether or not they are provisioned.
-Any impairment loss is deducted from any previously written loans.
+Impairment allowance is charged the expected credit losses provision that are amortized whether or not they are provisioned.
+Any expected credit losses is deducted from any previously written off loans.